dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/04-Active-Directory/07-Add-users-to-security-groups.md

 Active Directory Users and Computers (ADUC) console.
 This ensures users receive the appropriate network permissions and resource access based on their department or administrative role.

+## Objectives
+- Assign department users to their designated Security Groups